 I love to throw these monsters at my players.
 Most often in combination with some goblins as support.
 Players should not underestimate these guys.
 If you are underprepared to fight these in a group, you might get in some pretty big trouble.

 In this guide, I am going to talk about what exactly Hobgoblins are, how to fight them and how to play as them.
 I write my guides from the DM perspective.
 I have been a Dungeon Master for years, so I have had hundreds of my Hobgoblins slain, but also claimed the lives of some foolish adventurers in the process.
 With that said, let’s find out what there is to know about Hobgoblins.

 We are going to start with the technical side of DnD and go straight into what these monsters can throw at us stat and ability-wise.

 - Armor Class – Hobgoblins have a pretty decent AC.
 Since they have a chain mail and a shield to protect them from your attacks, they can take a hit or two.
 Their Armor Class is 18, making them one of the best monsters defense-wise that you can come across in the early game.

 - Hit Points – Their hit points are a bit of a weak point in my opinion.
 Since they only have 11 hit points a party of 3 or 4 should not have a lot of problems trying to take down one of these humanoids if they are by themselves.

 - Speed – Their speed is average and thus nothing to be wary about.
-Having only the base 30 feet speed, you can run away quite easily if you plan well and aren’t slowed down by magic or traps.
+Having only the base 30 feet speed, you can run away quite easily if you plan well and aren’t slowed down by magic (dragon magic or otherwise) or traps.

 - STR – The Hobgoblins their best stat is their strength, at 13 (+1).
 While it isn’t all that high they can still do some decent damage with their actions if you have a low Armor Class.
 They also get a +1 on their STR, which helps them a little.